junsantilla/to-do-vanilla/README.md

 # to-do-vanilla
-A simeple To-Do List App created with Vanilla JavaScript.
+A To-Do List App created with Vanilla JavaScript.